Blasts at Russian "Kristall" explosives plant followed by fire | DW | 01.06.2019

 Two people were reported missing, in addition to the wounded.

-The fire was still burning in the early afternoon and firefighters did not rule out further explosions.
+The fire at a plant about 400 kilometers (250 miles) east of Moscow was still burning in the early afternoon and firefighters did not rule out further explosions.

 jsi/jm (Reuters, AFP)